Real Cider and Perry

 CAMRA defines Real Cider or Perry as being fermented from the whole juice of fresh pressed apples or pears, without the use of concentrated or chaptilised juices.

 CAMRA has for a long time not approved the use of concentrated apple juice in the production of real cider.
 This is how large commercial producers are able to make 'cider' all year round.
-The new definition introduces the word 'chaptilised' which, in essence, is 'concentrated fermentable juice' produced by adding masses of sugar to the apple juice prior to fermentation.
+The new definition also introduces the word 'chaptilised' which, in essence, is 'concentrated fermentable juice' produced by adding masses of sugar to the apple juice prior to fermentation.
 This is another process carried out by larger producers to enable them to store large quantities of high gravity alcohol prior to diluting it with water for sale to customers.
-The new definition means that several large scale producers like, for example, Broadoak, Gwynt Y Ddraig, Lilleys, Thatchers, Thistly Cross and Westons are no longer considered by CAMRA to produce real cider, even though they may produce a non-carbonated still cider.
+The new definition now means that many large scale producers like, for example, Lilleys, Broadoak, Gwynt Y Ddraig, Thatchers, Thistly Cross and Westons, who use apple concentrate or chaptilised apple juice, are not considered by CAMRA to produce real cider, even though they may produce a non-carbonated still cider.

 The popularity of real cider and perry is rising as more people discover how deliciously mellow and aromatic the flavours of naturally produced real cider can be, and CAMRA campaigns to raise the profile of real cider and perry as well as real ale.
 Real cider and perry can be sold by gravity from a 'bag in box' or other air tight container, often from a fridge or cool room behind the bar, however some pubs sell it by hand pump straight from the cellar.
 Unlike real ale, which has to be sold from the cask in a matter of days, real cider can be sold over a period of several weeks, if not longer, provided it is stored in cool surroundings.
 So why not make the change from drinking cold fizzy bland tasting cider and perry to the real thing?

-Locally, real cider and perry is regularly on sale at the Cob & Coal, the Fox & Pine and the Ashton Arms in Oldham town centre; the Flying Horse, Our Gracie's and the Cask and Feather in Rochdale town centre; and the Trackside Bar in Bury town centre.
+Locally, real cider and perry is regularly on sale at the Fox & Pine and the Ashton Arms in Oldham town centre; Our Gracie's, the Flying Horse and the Cask and Feather in Rochdale town centre; and the Trackside Bar in Bury town centre.

-The latest pub selling real cider is Our Gracie's in Rochdale town centre, which in the last twelve months, has increased its cider range from one to six, and now sells up to eight ciders from a 'cider fridge'.
 Full details of all branch pubs selling real cider can be found on the CAMRA 'What Pub' website, selecting 'Rochdale, Oldham and Bury' and filtering the results of your search by ticking the 'real cider available' filter box.
-There are currently 14 pubs selling real cider and perry in Rochdale, Oldham and Bury.
+There are currently 12 pubs selling real cider and perry in Rochdale, Oldham and Bury.
 A summary of the pubs in the branch area selling real cider and/or perry, showing the range of ciders and/or perry that each pub has on sale, is shown below.
-The information is correct as at the beginning of December 2024
+The information is correct as at the beginning of June 2025

 Go and visit one or more of the cider pubs mentioned and discover what you have been missing all these years.
 You will be pleasantly surprised.